iainwo/algorithms/data_structures/hash_table/chained_hash_table/README.md

 The hash function as previously described, after it's randomness and bounds manipulations, will extract the trunc of some larger hash value.
 The reason for extracting this trunc, is to constrain the returned hash value to a certain dimension size, which corresponds with the number of available hash indices in the hash table's underlying storage data type.
 Due to this dimensionality reduction two different hash values may end up coinciding with the same hash index (truncated hash value) due to what range of bits are truncated.

 So two numbers can hash to the same val, because of terminal truncation; and this occurrence happens with a certain frequency per hash value (due to the gaussian distribution).
-That frequency/probability is equivalent and bijectively the same as the number of x,y pairs which difference produce truncated ranges without any values in them - where $`hash(x) \eq hash(y)`$.
+That frequency/probability is equivalent and bijectively the same as the number of x,y pairs which difference produce truncated ranges without any values in them - where $`hash(x) = hash(y)`$.

 The only possible outcomes of differencing two elements with the same hashes produce these trunc ranges,
 - $`0000 0000 ...
 0000`$ - of size __d__